-Perry Creek Trail is a 6.6 mile moderately trafficked out and back trail located near Granite Falls, WA that features a waterfall and is rated as difficult.
+Perry Creek Trail is a 6.6 mile moderately trafficked out and back trail located near Granite Falls, Washington that features a waterfall and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from July until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This is the first hike we did in WA, having just moved from the East Coast.
 We absolutely loved it!
 You have amazing views almost the whole way until the falls.
 There were some autumn colors which was fantastic.
 The trail is really nice, and it's an easy hike.
 I was stopping every 5 minutes to take photos because the views were just breathtaking.

 This trail starts at the opposite end of the Dickerman parking lot.
 The trail is very easy to follow, at about 1.3 miles it comes out onto a service road, follow the road till it picks back up on the trail.
 The trail is rocky in a number of places, watch your footing.
 The views up to the creek are nice.
 This would make a great Fall hike as the leaves are already starting to change color.
 Very easy creek crossing past the falls, although the rocks are slippery.
 We didn't venture on to Mt Forgotten but did walk in to the forest to where the elevation picks back up again and turned around there.
 Other then the rocks along the way this is an easy to moderate hike.
 This trail isn't as heavily hiked as Dickerman is, you will most likely have the trail to yourself.
 We started at 5am and used headlamps for the first hour till it got light out.
 We had the entire trail and falls to ourselves the entire time.
 On our way back down we past 7 people along the way.